 Like us our pets are unique and with this comes different preferences and behaviours.
-When it comes to feeding our pups, we tend to project our human flavour experiences when, in fact, they have quite a different sensory anatomy.
+When it comes to feeding our dogs, we tend to project our human flavour experiences when, in fact, they have quite a different sensory anatomy.
 To put this into context…

 - A dog has ~1700 taste buds compared to ~9000 in humans

 - A dog has ~300 million olfactory receptors in their noses, compared to about six million in humans

 - The region of a dog's brain devoted to smell is ~40x greater than in humans